bvoight/GCB535/98_Archive/Syllabus.md

 computational approaches and the analysis of data.

-A basic primer in programming and operating in a UNIX environment will be presented, and students will also be introduced to Python, R, and tools for reproducible research.
+A basic primer in programming and operating in a UNIX environment will be presented, and students will also be introduced to R and tools for reproducible research.
 This course emphasizes direct, hands-on experience with applications to current biological research problems.
 The course is **NOT INTENDED** for computer science students who want to learn about biologically motivated algorithmic problems; GCB/CIS/BIOL536 and GCB537 is more appropriate.

-Areas include DNA sequence alignment, genetic variation and analysis, motif discovery, study design for high-throughput sequencing, RNA and gene expression, single gene and whole-genome analysis, machine learning, and topics in systems biology.
+Areas include DNA sequence alignment, genetic variation and analysis, motif discovery, study design for high-throughput sequencing, RNA gene expression, single gene and whole-genome analysis, machine learning.
 The relevant principles underlying methods used for analysis in these areas will be introduced and discussed at a level appropriate for biologists without a background in computer science.

 The course will assume a solid knowledge of modern biology.
 An advanced undergraduate course such as BIOL421 or a graduate course in biology such as